A correlated pseudo-marginal approach to doubly intractable problems: Methodology

 \subsection{Tuning the signed block PMMH with the BP estimator}

-\cite{pitt2012some} provide guidelines to tune the number of particles (number of random numbers to use in the estimate of the likelihood) in a pseudo-marginal algorithm with a positive unbiased estimator to achieve an optimal trade-off between computing time and MCMC efficiency as measured by the integrated autocorrelation time (IACT), also known as the inefficiency factor (IF).
+\cite{pitt2012some} provide guidelines to tune the number of particles, i.e.\ the number of samples used in the likelihood estimation procedure, in a pseudo-marginal algorithm with a positive unbiased estimator to achieve an optimal trade-off between computing time and MCMC efficiency as measured by the integrated autocorrelation time (IACT), also known as the inefficiency factor (IF).
 Suppose that $\theta^{(j)}$, $j=1,2,\dots$, are the iterates after convergence of the MCMC and let $\vartheta^{(j)} = \psi(\theta^{(j)})$ be a scalar function of the iterates.
 Let $r_\tau$ be the correlation between $\vartheta^{(j)}$ and $\vartheta^{(j+\tau)}$.
 In pseudo-marginal algorithms, $r_\tau$ depends on the variance of the log of the likelihood estimator $\widehat{L}$, which we denote by $\sigma^2_{\log \widehat{L}}$.
 The inefficiency factor is defined as